eclipse-leda/leda/content/en/docs/app-deployment/seat-adjuster/_index.md

 2. Remove all port mappings and extra hosts (set `"extra_hosts": []` and `"port_mappings": []`) for the container as it's now running in host-networking mode (host_ip variable no longer available) and all ports are directly exposed.

-3. Set the address to the databroker address envrionmental varable to `localhost:30555`:
+3. Set the address to the databroker to `localhost:30555`:

     ```json
         "config": {